Cernenc/Starfound/README.md

 Collect Music- and Specialnotes to fill up your health.
 Each note grants Star one stack of "Speedcounter" and increases his base speed by x%.
 Speedcounter reset when getting hit.

 #### 4.1.
 Specialnotes
 Specialnotes are different from Musicnotes.
 Collect them and add them to your inventory.
-Activate an item by a press of a button
+Activate an item by a press of a button <br />
-Current Specialnotes activate effects listed on "### 1.
-Star"
+Current Specialnotes:
 - Speedupnote -> speeds up Star for x seconds by y amount
 - Spinnote -> creates a reflector for x seconds which deflects incoming projectiles
-- Powernote -> activates automatically when collecting.
+- Powernote -> activates automatically when collected.
 Activates "Power of friendship"